hangindev/gatsby-theme-courses/README.md

   The Gatsby course theme
 </h1>

-A Gatsby theme for creating a course platform.
+A Gatsby theme for creating a course platform, using Youtube as video host.

+Courses are consisted of lessons and are represented in the folder structure(see demo).
+Every directory in the contentPath represent a course.
+Course info(title, tags, description) and lesson info(title, youtubeId, note) are stored as `.mdx` file under the course directory.

+Authenication logic can be add to the `Classroom` component to separte restricted access materials.

 ## Installation